djeada/Backend-Engineers-Guide/notes/security/auth.md

-# Making Sense of Auth

-Authentication and authorization, commonly known as "auth", are two critical security components in any web application.
-Authentication is the process of verifying that the user is who they claim to be, while authorization determines if the user is allowed to access the requested resources.

-## Where Does Auth Happen?

-Authentication and authorization occur on the server-side, but the client-side also plays a vital role in making requests, which are authenticated and authorized.

-## How to Know What to Render in Frontend

-When a client makes a request, the server responds with the requested data.
-The response can include the user's authorization level or data that indicates whether the user is authenticated.
-The client then renders the appropriate view based on the data received.

-## Auth Flow on the Frontend

-1. The user opens the page for the first time.
-2. The user signs in, and the server returns a secure cookie.
-3. The client stores the secure cookie.
-4. All future requests to the server will include the secure cookie.

-## Authorizing User Flow on the Server-side

-1. The user makes a request for data.
-2. The server receives the request and parses the cookie from it.
-3. The server checks the user cookie to determine their identity.
-4. The server checks if the user is authorized to perform the requested action.
-5. The server returns the requested data if authorized, otherwise, it throws an error.

-## Best Practices for Authentication

-Here are some best practices for implementing authentication:

-* Use standard authentication, such as JWT or OAuth, instead of Basic Auth.
-* Use maximum retry and jail features to protect against brute-force attacks.
-* Use encryption on all sensitive data.
-* Do not reinvent the wheel when it comes to token generation and password storage.
-Use industry-standard libraries and frameworks.

-## Best Practices for JWT

-Here are some best practices for implementing JWT:

-* Use a random, complex key (JWT secret) to make brute-forcing the token more difficult.
-* Do not extract the algorithm from the header.
-Force the algorithm on the backend (HS256 or RS256).
-* Keep the token expiration as short as possible.
-* Do not store sensitive data in the JWT payload; it can be easily decoded.
-* Avoid storing too much data in the JWT as it is usually shared in headers, which have size limits.

-## Best Practices for OAuth

-Here are some best practices for implementing OAuth:

-* Always validate the redirect URI server-side to allow only whitelisted URLs.
-* Always try to exchange for code and not tokens (do not allow response_type=token).
-* Use a state parameter with a random hash to prevent CSRF attacks during the OAuth authentication process.
-* Define the default scope and validate the scope parameters for each application.

-## Story to Understand How It Works

-To help you better understand how auth works, here's a little story:

-* Alice stumbled upon a new website designed to help her manage her tasks.
-* As she navigated the site, she was asked to log in with her credentials to access her tasks.
-* Alice wondered what the "auth" thing was and why she needed it.
-* The website's server explained that they needed to verify her identity using a standard authentication method called OAuth.
-* Alice asked what would happen if someone else tried to log in with her information.
-* The server explained that they had implemented various security measures, like validating the redirect-uri server-side and using a state parameter with a random hash, to prevent unauthorized access to her account.
-* Alice felt relieved and proceeded to log in.
-* Once authenticated and authorized, Alice was able to see her tasks and manage them efficiently.
-* Alice noticed that her browser was sending a secure cookie to the server with each request and asked what it was for.
-* The server explained that they used a technique called JWT, which is a secure way to encode information in a token format.
-* The token was stored in a cookie, sent with each request to the server to verify that it was really Alice making the request and not someone else.
-* Alice was fascinated by this technology but worried that JWTs could be easily hacked.
-* The server explained that they used a random and complicated key called the JWT Secret to make it nearly impossible to hack, and verified the algorithm in the backend to prevent header extraction.
-* Alice continued to use the website with confidence, knowing that her information was safe and secure.
+## Understanding Auth

+Authentication and authorization, or "auth", are key security features in web applications.
+Authentication verifies user identity, while authorization controls access to resources.

+## Auth Process

+Auth occurs server-side, but client-side requests play a role in authentication and authorization.

+## Rendering in Frontend

+The server responds to client requests with data that includes user authentication and authorization information.
+The client renders views based on this data.

+## Auth Flow on Frontend

+1. User opens page for the first time.
+2. User signs in, server sends secure cookie.
+3. Client stores secure cookie.
+4. Future requests include secure cookie.

+## Server-side User Authorization Flow

+1. User requests data.
+2. Server receives request, parses cookie.
+3. Server checks user cookie for identity.
+4. Server checks user's authorization for action.
+5. If authorized, server sends data; otherwise, returns error.

+## Authentication Best Practices

+* Use JWT or OAuth instead of Basic Auth.
+* Implement maximum retry and jail features to prevent brute-force attacks.
+* Encrypt sensitive data.
+* Use standard libraries and frameworks for token generation and password storage.

+## JWT Best Practices

+* Use a random, complex JWT secret key.
+* Don't extract the algorithm from the header; enforce backend algorithm (HS256 or RS256).
+* Set short token expiration.
+* Avoid sensitive data in JWT payload.
+* Limit data in JWT to avoid exceeding header size limits.

+## OAuth Best Practices

+* Validate redirect URI server-side, allowing only whitelisted URLs.
+* Exchange for code, not tokens (avoid response_type=token).
+* Use a random hash state parameter to prevent CSRF attacks during OAuth authentication.
+* Define default scope and validate scope parameters for each application.

+## Auth Story Example

+* Alice finds a task management website.
+* She logs in with OAuth authentication.
+* The website uses security measures like server-side redirect URI validation and random hash state parameters.
+* Once authenticated and authorized, Alice can manage her tasks.
+* The browser sends a secure JWT cookie to the server with each request.
+* The server uses a random, complex JWT secret key and enforces backend algorithms for added security.
+* Alice uses the website confidently, knowing her information is protected.